Quercus coccinea: Forestry

 April and May are flowering months for the scarlet oak.
 During this time, factors such as elevation and weather play a significant role in the flowering process.
 It takes about two seasons for the acorns to mature following maturation.
 Scarlet oak is prominent as a co-component of forests, including species such as white oak, black oak, and northern red oak.
 When at a lower elevation surrounding the Appalachian Mountains, pine forests and heaths are a common component.

 Oak seeds are faster-growing than many other trees and can compete very successfully.
-To regenerate oaks, the oak saplings should be 4–5 feet tall before removing the overstory.
+To regenerate oaks, the oak saplings should be 4–5 ft tall before removing the overstory.
 To favor oak regeneration, non-oak stems in the understory exceeding 4 feet can be controlled by various methods.
 The quality of the environment impacts oak regeneration.

 Seed production starts when the tree is about 20 years old.
 Seed production reaches a maximum at approximately 50 years of age.
 The seed production (masting) is highly variable.
 A good masting year occurs every 3–5 years, depending on the weather and environment.